actionk/Morpeh.Queries/README.md

 You can either receive the entity as the 1st parameter or you can just skip it if you only need the components.

-#### Restrictions:
+Supported up to 8 components (you can extend it if you want)

+**Restrictions**

 * You can only receive components as **ref**
 * You can't receive Aspects

+## Options

 ### Automatic Validation

-Be default, the query engine applies checks when you create a query: all the components that you're using in `ForEach` should also be defined in a query using `With` or `Without` to guarantee that the components exist on the entities that the resulting `Filter` returns.
+Be default, the query engine applies checks when you create a query: all the components that you're using in `ForEach` should also be defined in a query using `With` or `WithAll` to guarantee that the components exist on the entities that the resulting `Filter` returns.

 This validation **only happens once** when creating a query so it doesn't affect the performance of your `ForEach` method!